Learn Working with Photoresistors (LDRs) on the Raspberry Pi with RNBO

 The sensor.value from the LDR is already normalized - so we can use this directly to control the cutoff parameter via the normalized osc address.
 If you take a look in the patcher, you will see there is some logarithmic scaling of this via @fromnormalized which makes it feel more natural.

-Switch the Pi back on and at the terminal run the script:
+Switch the Pi back on, ssh back in and run the script:

 $ python RNBOPi_LDR.py